Automatic kill switch for leaked GCP API keys

 Common questions

-Ready to protect your GCP API keys?
+Add an emergency brake to your GCP API keys